jmuspratt/satellite/README.md

 Limitations
 -----------
 - Video: No ogv files or Flash fallback.
 Sorry, Firefox.
-- No Previous/Next links within a set.
+- No Previous/Next links within a set or tag.
-- No Tags implementation (yet).

 Configuration